andreea-wedata/wesoccer-wordpress-plugin/readme.md

       max-width: 25%!important;
     }
   }
+`

-and add a tab to
+And add a tab to

-themes/website-womenspremierleague/includes/template-parts/view-fixtures-results.php
+`themes/website-womenspremierleague/includes/template-parts/view-fixtures-results.php`

 on line 34

-<li data-tab-child="matchDataTab" data-label="Match Data"><a href="/wesoccer-competition/?date=2018-09-15">Match Data</a></li>
+`<li data-tab-child="matchDataTab" data-label="Match Data"><a href="/wesoccer-competition/?date=2018-09-15">Match Data</a></li>`

+## Authentication

+In the administration section, in the left side menu, go to `WeSoccer Options`.

+To see a list of competitions and their IDs, go to [staging.wesoccer.co.uk/api/v1/competitions](https://staging.wesoccer.co.uk/api/v1/competitions).

+In the Competition IDs fields, add the IDs of the competitions you want to be displayed on the site, separated by comma.
+For example, to display SWPL 1 and SWPL 2, type `59,60` in the field.

+To create a user, go to [staging.wesoccer.co.uk/register](https://staging.wesoccer.co.uk/register).